 The Thankless Foreigner

-In 1968, in search of a better world, a young person flees her country and ends up in Switzerland, the land of hard cheese.
-There she’s told not to talk nonsense, or not to ‘talk cheese’, as they say in the local dialect.
-Home is where you can grumble, but here you have to be grateful.
-Her new environs seem unwieldy, aloof, and she rebels against this host country that insists on her following its rules, that won’t let her be herself.
-But as an interpreter, she meets many others who have ended up here—petty criminals, depressives, hustlers, refugees, victims of exploitation, and others who have gone out of their way to assimilate, people who share a hope that they can make something new of their lives.
-Gradually she learns to experience the richness of exile and foreignness, to build bridges between cultures.
-A brilliantly written novel about the search for identity between assimilation and resistance, Irena Brežná’s The Thankless Foreigner is a significant addition to the important literature of immigrant experience.
+In the late 1960s, during the Cold War, a young woman flees from a communist country and arrives in the West.
+Her new environs seem overly rigid and aloof, and she rebels against this host country that insists on her following its rules, that won’t let her be herself.
+As an interpreter for refugees and migrants, she meets many others who have ended up here—petty criminals, hustlers, victims of exploitation, sufferers of depression—people who share a hope that they can make a fresh start in a new country.
+Gradually she learns to experience the richness of the foreign, to broaden her mental horizons and ways of thinking and thus build bridges between cultures.
+A brilliantly written novel about the search for dignity between integration and resistance, Irena Brežná’s The Thankless Foreigner offers profound and timely reflections on the experience of immigration.

 ‘Exile as a paradoxical metaphor, viewed as though through a magnifying glass: deadly serious, profoundly piercing and moving.’—The jury of the Swiss Literature Prize

 ‘This is a brilliantly written story of the search for identity between assimilation and resistance.
 No immigrant arriving in these parts has ever before given such an unsparing, furious and insightful account of her life in a foreign place.
 This is a woman who refuses to be thankful for the right of residence, who demands to be recognized and heard in all her foreignness.
 She shows us that coexistence is possible only if both parties, the locals as well as the immigrants, emerge from behind their protective armour: the best kind of immigrant one could hope for.’—Die Zeit